- Extremely durable, resisting bending even under heavy force.

 They’re great for their intended purpose but basically useless in any other conditions.
 If you frequently camp on a beach, in the desert or in wintery conditions though, they’re essential.

-Ground Anchors – Once you get past the basic styles of tent stake there’s a broad category of exotic and specialized tent anchors usually referred to under the catch all term of ground anchors.
+Ground Anchors – Once you get past the basic styles of tent anchors there’s a broad category of exotic and specialized tent anchors usually referred to under the catch all term of ground anchors.
 One of the most popular types of ground anchor tent stakes uses a twisting screw style entry point to provide high levels of strength.

 These are usually a little heavier than traditional tent stakes but provide excellent stability in very windy conditions.

 The material of your tent stake is probably the single most important thing to take into account when considering your options.
-It plays a considerable role in determining the weight, strength, and size of your tent stake.
+It plays a considerable role in determining the weight, strength, and size of your tent peg.

 Stainless Steel – Stainless steel is one of the oldest and cheapest ways to make tent stakes.
 It’s cheap and very sturdy but weighs more than just about any other type of material.
 If you’re buying a large tent intended for car camping there’s a good chance it will have stainless steel tent stakes.

-In the recent past just about every tent came with stainless steel tent stakes, but they’ve long since been surpassed.
+In the recent past just about every tent came with stainless steel tent anchors, but they’ve long since been surpassed.
 There are now cheaper, lighter, and higher performance materials, relegating stainless steel tent stakes to a distant second in just about every category.

 They’re definitely good enough, but they’re by no means the best.